Click on the Link Below to

 b.
 Increases a trade deficit

 c.
-Decreases a trade deficit before increasing a trade deficit
+Decreases a trade deficit before

 d.
-Increases a trade deficit before decreasing a trade deficit
+Increases a trade deficit before

 a.
 Absorption approach